-- Open the battery door completely by pushing the raised edge in the bottom of the instrument.
-Remove the old battery. - Remove the sticky label from the + side of the new battery. - Insert the new battery so that its + marking faces the + sign printed on the battery door.
+- Open the battery door completely by pushing the raised edge on the bottom of the instrument.
+To assist with the handling of the batteries, the magnet placed at the end of the MultiTool can be used. - Remove the sticky label from the + side of the new battery. - The new battery may be inserted by using the magnetic end of the MultiTool.
+Ensure that the positive (+) marking faces the positive (+) sign printed on the battery door.
 Close the battery door.

-Any moisture on the battery surface should be wiped off before use.

-When you change battery, it will take a few seconds before the battery works to full capacity.
+If any moisture on the battery surface, it should be wiped off before use.
+When you change the battery, it will take a few seconds before the battery works to full capacity.